-Along with submitting the-application, applicants must:
+Along with submitting the application, applicants are required to:

 - Submit an official high school transcript, including current senior year courses, if still in progress.
-A final official transcript will be necessary in order to begin classes with date of graduation. - Have the results of an official Scholastic Aptitude Test (SAT) or American College Test (ACT) forwarded to the Office of Admissions.
-Our school code for the SAT is 3698, and the school code for the ACT is 0580. - Submit at least one academic letter of recommendation for regular admittance is required. - Recommended: campus visit and meet with an Admissions Counselor in person, or schedule a phone interview if a visit is not possible.
+A final official transcript will be necessary in order to begin classes with date of graduation. - Submit at least one academic letter of recommendation. - Recommended: Results of an official Scholastic Aptitude Test (SAT) or American College Test (ACT) are preferred, but not required.
+Students with test scores can forward them to the Office of Admissions.
+Post University's school code for the SAT is 3698; the school code for ACT is 0580.
+Students that decide not to submit test scores will be required to complete an admissions interview with a Post University faculty or staff member. - SAT or ACT scores are required for the following students: Home Schooled students, Honors Program candidates and student athletes planning to participate in an NCAA Division II athletic program at Post. - Recommended: campus visit and meeting with an Admissions Counselor in person, or schedule a phone interview if a visit is not possible.
 The recommendation of an Admissions Counselor is necessary in order to gain final acceptance to the University.
 Applicants may schedule a campus visit or phone interview by calling Admissions at 800.582.8250 or by filling out a visit form at www.Post.edu/visit.